Restaurants at Chandler Fashion Center

 Mall entrance near Sears

-This Scottsdale-based restaurant chain features lighter, Asian-inspired fare and has one of the best happy hours around with $5 appetizers, select sushi rolls, and house drinks.
+This Arizona-based restaurant chain features lighter, Asian-inspired fare and has one of the best happy hours around with $5 appetizers, select sushi rolls, and house drinks.
 Even better, you can order from the happy hour menu all day Sunday.

 If you want a meal, try one of the 10 salads or entrées ranging from macadamia nut chicken to the teriyaki-marinated ribeye.
 Or, indulge in the traditional and creative sushi offerings.
 Kona Grill has both indoor seating and a large, covered patio.